Jacobious52/Dusk-lang/README.md

 # Dusk-lang
 Dusk Language interpreter

 Dusk is a small project I've been working on in my spare time.
-For the purposes of learning to design/lex/parse/evaluate a programming that's a little more than a 'toy language'
+For the purposes of learning to design/lex/parse/evaluate a programming language that's a little more than a 'toy language'

 ### So far Dusk features are: